Dr Heidi Hilton

 Dr Heidi Hilton is a Research Fellow at Sydney’s Westmead Institute for Medical Research.

-Dr Heidi Hilton, a Research Fellow at Sydney’s Westmead Institute for Medical Research, aims to discover why the ovarian hormones progesterone and estrogen act differently in normal breast tissue and in breast cancer, and what drives the change.
+Heidi researches breast cancer.
+She aims to discover why the ovarian hormones progesterone and oestrogen act differently in normal breast tissue and in breast cancer, and what drives this change.

-She hopes her work will help researchers understand how abnormal hormone action may increase the risk of getting breast cancer – and how to prevent it.
+She hopes that her work will uncover how abnormal hormone activity may increase the risk of getting breast cancer, and inform how to prevent it.

 “Since then I’ve been even more motivated to continue working in research so I can make my own contributions to further advancing the field,” she says.

-Heidi laments what she believes to be a crisis in medical research, in which the success rate for gaining grant funding continues to decline.
-“Young researchers like myself are competing against senior professors, and so it’s very difficult to attract our own funding from government bodies like the National Health and Medical Research Council.”
+“Young researchers like myself are competing against senior professors, and so it’s very difficult to attract our own funding from government bodies like the National Health and Medical Research Council”.

-Meanwhile in her spare time, Heidi and her husband, Ryan, love to spend time with their infant daughter, and enjoy good food and wine.
+Outside of work, Heidi and her husband Ryan love spending time with their young daughter, and enjoying good food and wine.
 “Getting old is a privilege denied to many,” she says, “so enjoy every moment.”